Advertisement

 Setting the training plan

 From past experience, I knew that I’d need a structured training program to prepare for my Niagara ride, but I wasn't sure where to start.
 I decided to give ChatGPT a try.
 I provided a detailed list of prompts outlining the Niagara ride, asking for the ideal RPE (a.k.a. rate of perceived exertion, a scale from 0 to 10 that gauges how hard an exercise feels), speed and zone target recommendations for each progressive workout ride.
-Given my age (52), I emphasized the importance of including a strength-training component while simultaneously focusing on building endurance for cycling.
+Given my age, I emphasized the importance of including a strength-training component while simultaneously focusing on building endurance for cycling.
 I designated Tuesdays and Thursdays as rest days to align with my in-office schedule, and for flexibility, I incorporated Pilates and yoga into the plan.
 I also added a couple of treadmill runs a week because I didn’t want to entirely give up running.
 Since I already have dumbbells, a used treadmill and a cheap spin bike from Amazon, I’ve opted to stick with my home gym to save travel time and gym costs.

 After playing around with ChatGPT prompts and making countless tweaks, I finally pieced together a solid 24-week custom workout plan.
 But before diving headfirst into intense training, I asked Amanda Thebe, a Toronto-based fitness and women’s health expert, to weigh in on the strength-training component.
-Additionally, I roped in my husband, a seasoned cyclist with six Toronto- to-Niagara rides under his belt, to review the cycling segment.
+Additionally, I roped in my husband, a seasoned cyclist with six Toronto-to-Niagara rides under his belt, to review the cycling segment.

 Thebe finds the idea of using ChatGPT to build a training plan “intriguing,” but highlights a few drawbacks in the plan it produced for me.
 “Despite receiving detailed prompts, the AI created a generic program that lacked personalization,” she says.
 “While some suggested exercises are basic, others are not entry-level.”
-For example, Thebe points out that the Chat GPT plan included exercises I’ve never done before, like pull-ups and chin-ups, that are especially demanding for women.
+For example, Thebe points out that the Chat GPT plan included exercises I’ve never done before, like pull-ups and chin-ups, which are especially demanding for women.

 Thebe also emphasizes that the program lacked both progressive overload in the strength training component and overall time efficiency.
 Progressive overload involves gradually increasing weight, frequency or repetitions, which is crucial for challenging the body and building muscle strength over time.
 On the other hand, combining strength exercises—such as doing lunges alongside overhead presses or squats with rows—can optimize time efficiency by engaging multiple muscle groups simultaneously.